22 Jump Street: Plot

 Two years following their success in the 21 Jump Street program, Schmidt and Jenko are back on the streets investigating narcotics trafficking.
-However, after failing in the pursuit of a group of drug dealers led by "The Ghost", Deputy Chief Hardy puts the duo back on the undercover program to work for Captain Dickson – now located across the street at 22 Jump Street.
-Their assignment is to go undercover as college students and locate the supplier of a synthetic drug known as "WHY-PHY" (Work Hard?
+However, after failing in the pursuit of a group of drug dealers led by a kingpin known as "The Ghost", Deputy Chief Hardy puts the duo back on the undercover program to work for Captain Dickson – now located across the street at 22 Jump Street.
+Their assignment is to go undercover as college students and locate the supplier of a synthetic drug known as "WHY-PHY" ("Work Hard?
 Yes, Play Hard?
-Yes) that killed a student photographed buying it on campus from a dealer.
+Yes") that killed a student photographed buying it on campus from a dealer.

 At college, Jenko befriends a pair of jocks named Zook and Rooster, who soon become the prime suspects of the investigation.
 Jenko starts attending parties with the jocks who do not take as kindly to Schmidt.
 Meanwhile, Schmidt gets the attention of an art student, Maya, by feigning an interest in slam poetry.
 After hitting it off immediately, the two have sex together, to the chagrin of Maya's roommate Mercedes, and Schmidt later finds out that Maya is the daughter of Captain Dickson, whom Schmidt bragged to about "getting laid", much to his dismay.
 Despite sleeping together, Maya tells Schmidt not to take it seriously, and he starts to feel left out as Jenko bonds more and more with Zook who encourages him to join the football team.

 When Schmidt and Jenko are unable to identify the dealer, they visit Mr. Walters and Eric in prison for advice (with Eric being in a forced relationship with Mr. Walters, who received a vagina after Schmidt shot his penis off), and Walters points out a unique tattoo on the arm of the dealer in the photograph.
 Whilst hanging out with Zook and Rooster, Jenko notices that Rooster does not have the tattoo but sees it on Zook's arm.
 Schmidt and Jenko are invited to join a fraternity led by the jocks, but Schmidt refuses, furthering the tension between the two as Jenko passes their requirements.
 They later realize that Zook is not the dealer but rather another customer.
 Soon afterwards, they find The Ghost and his men on campus, but The Ghost again evades them.
 Jenko reveals to Schmidt that he has been offered a football scholarship with Zook and is uncertain about his future as a police officer.
-After a car chase across campus, Schmidt reveals his true identity and moves out of the dorm, angering Maya.
+A chase ensues around campus, with Jenko and Schmidt commandeering a golf cart which they crash into a football match.
+Schmidt later reveals his true identity and moves out of the dorm, angering Maya.